LambdaLabs/docsy-lambda-docs/content/en/cloud/iptables-flush-rules.md

 ---
-title: "Use iptables to disable firewall"
+title: "How do I use iptables to disable my instance's firewall?"
 type: docs
 ---